filecoin-project/specs/content/systems/filecoin_markets/retrieval_market/retrieval_provider.md

 ## Provider Dependencies

-The Retrieval Provider Depends On The Following Dependencies
+The Retrieval Provider depends on the following dependencies

 - **Host**: A libp2p host (set setup the libp2p protocols)
 - **Filecoin Node**: A node implementation to query the chain for pieces and to setup and manage payment channels